 • Year 3 – ‘School Sleepover’, Students sleep in tents on School grounds.
 We keep it simple with some games after-school, BBQ dinner and more games in the evening.

-• Year 4 – ‘Urban Adventure’, Year 4 students will have a two-day Outdoor Education programme at Pelican Point in Perth.
+• Year 4 – ‘Urban Adventure’, Year 4 students will have a two-day Outdoor Education programme at Lake Lechenaultia.
 Students sleep in tents, participate in water and land based activities and begin to develop team work.

 • Year 5 – ‘Moray’, a three-day programme based at Scotch College’s Outdoor Education Centre, ‘Moray’, near Dwellingup.
-Students spend one night in tents amongst the Jarrah and Marri trees and one night in a dormitory.
+Students spend time amongst the Jarrah and Marri trees in tents, learning to interact with this environment.

-• Year 6 – ‘PLC’s Got Talent’, this programme includes two nights in a tent and one night in a dormitory, first use of a Trangia stove (cooking pasta), plus initiative games, kayaking and environmental activities.
-The programme is held at Camp Geographe (near Busselton).
+• Year 6 – ‘PLC’s Got Talent’, this programme includes three nights in tents, first use of a Trangia stove (cooking pasta), plus initiative games, kayaking and environmental activities.
+The programme is held at Scout Camp (near Busselton).

-• Year 8 – ‘Give It A Go’, this programme commences a transition from a base-camp structure (the programme based largely at one location) to more expedition-style camping (multiple campsites, with groups moving frequently during the programme).
-The programme runs over six days in the Margaret River region and includes mountain biking, caving, abseiling, hiking and indigenous culture.
+• Year 8 – ‘Having a Go’ is four nights in tents in Leeuwin- Naturaliste National Park.
+This programme begins the transition from base-camp structure (the programme based largely at one location) to more expedition-style camping (multiple campsites, with groups moving frequently during the programme).
+The programme runs over six days in the Margaret River region and includes mountain biking, caving, surfing, hiking and Indigenous culture.

 Co-Curricular Options